Ethiopia hero image

 • Meals: Ethiopian injera platters, western buffets, coffee ceremonies, and cultural dinners; we manage dietary needs with advance notice.

-• Mobility: moderate to robust—uneven rock paths, stairs, and high-altitude walks; we provide walking sticks, staged rests, and alternative activities when needed.
+• Mobility: moderate to strenuous with uneven rock paths, stairs, and high-altitude walks; we provide walking sticks, staged rests, and alternative activities when needed.

 • Fundraising moments: Lalibela sunset reflections, rooftop Addis dinners, Lake Tana boat moments, and coffee ceremony storytelling nights.